Impact of Rabies on Dogs and Humans

 Recognizing the impact of rabies on dogs is vital, as it directly relates to the risks and consequences for humans.

-Rabies in dogs is caused by the rabies virus, which spreads through saliva via bites or scratches from infected animals.
+Rabies in dog breeds is caused by the rabies virus, which spreads through saliva via bites or scratches from infected animals.

 The rabies symptoms timeline includes: